pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <p>
 There are mostly manufacturing positions outside of the city.
 There aren't many white-collar jobs.

+These days, few white-collar workers actually wear white shirts.

+The company plans to cut 1,450 white-collar jobs as part of a restructuring.

 </p>
 </details>

 ## writing on the wall